junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Not the war then."
 Crowley reads his face.
 "Then must be the Winchesters.
 What, they have a sudden interest in the place as well or something?"

-Cas shifts uneasily, moving further away, fluttering.
+Cas shifts uneasily, moving farther away, fluttering.
 "No."

 "My my, can't be one of them already gone there, can they?"
 Crowley makes an exaggerated tsk.
 "No wonder you can't wait a single second.
 Always too fond of those two you can't focus on anything now, are you?"

 Cas glares at him, snapping harshly.
 "Yes!
 Dean's there!
 Okay?
 Satisfied?"

-The demon hums, almost does sound enjoying himself too much.
+The demon hums, definitely sounding like he's enjoying himself too much.
 "All the more reasons to poke around the Alphas, don't you think?
 Chop, chop, Feathers, don't want to make your boyfriend wait down there for too long."

 Castiel thins his lips, lines tight.
 "Do you have more information from your side?"
 His head tilting towards that little creature Crowley tied to the stretcher.

-The demon gives it a shock as he speaks, the monster moans at the electric strike.
+The demon casually gives it a shock as he speaks, the monster moans at the electric strike.
 Crowley listens to the sound like it's music.
 "Nothing yet.
-I'll drop a dine when I find anything --"
+I'll drop a line when I find anything --"

 "Good."
-Castiel cuts.
+Castiel cuts in.
 Within a blink, he flies away.

 Crowley puffs out a laugh.
 "Talk about motivations."